samerlahoud/tutorial-lpwan-iot/ESIB-18/technical-specs.md

     - Scheduling of uplink and downlink transmissions
 - Localization and mobility management (in idle mode)

-### NB-IoT Access Method
+#### NB-IoT Access Method
 NB-IoT access is performed in two steps: random access then scheduled transmission

-## Optimizing LTE mechanisms for NB-IoT
+### Optimizing LTE mechanisms for NB-IoT

 - Coverage extension
     - Repeating the same transmission several times, available on all channels
     - Achieves extra coverage (up to 20 dB compared to GPRS)

+- Energy saving
-- Energy saving: devices monitor paging channels either periodically, or only after a mobile-originated data transfer (for a short period of time).
+    - Monitoring paging channels either periodically, or only after a mobile- originated data transfer (for a short period of time).
-    - extended Discontinuous Reception (eDRX)
+        - \small extended Discontinuous Reception (eDRX)
         - Power-Saving Mode (PSM)

 ### extended Discontinuous Reception (eDRX)
 - How often an idle device monitors paging channels?